Rescue efforts resume at collapse site; demolition planned

 The rescue operations unfolded on the same day that President Joe Biden and first lady Jill Biden visited the devastated community.

 The collapse of the 12-story Champlain Towers South beachfront condominium killed at least 18 people and left 145 missing.
-Hundreds of search-and-rescue personnel have painstakingly searched the pancaked rubble for potential signs of life, but no one has been rescued since the first hours after the collapse.
+No one has been rescued since the first hours after the collapse.

 “This is life and death,” Biden said during a briefing.
 “We can do it, just the simple act of everyone doing what needs to be done, makes a difference.”